kbaque/game1/README.md

 ## The Making of [Your Game]

-> Any credits or notes you feel you should add
+> side notes -  I look forward to eventually adding levels to this.

 ## Opportunities for Future Growth